 First start out with a table runner.
 I actually wanted to set down one of my lace shawls but I couldn’t find it anywhere.
 It doesn’t need to be an actual runner.
 It can be some scrap linen fabric, a shawl or a light blanket.
 Make sure the fabric is kinda crumpled and wrinkly to add texture.

 Candles are the easiest way to add a touch of color to the table and something to break up the flowers that you’ll be laying down.

 Add a dozen votive candles sporadically down the middle.
-I got these rose gold votive candle holders at Oriental Trading Company and the best part is that they come in a pack of a dozen for an amazing price.
+I used these rose gold votive candle holders.

 3. Place Settings